creativescala/case-study-gradient-descent/docs/index.md

 ## Gradient Descent for Function Fitting

 At the time of writing (September 2022), [Stable Diffusion](https://stablediffusionweb.com/) is one of the newest, and best, text-to-image programs.
 Give it a try!
-Enter some text and see what image yous can get it to produce.
-It's certainly impressive, though the results are still sometimes a little bit odd.
+Enter some text and see what image you can get it to produce.
+It's certainly impressive, though the results are sometimes a little bit odd.

 At it's core, Stable Diffusion and similar programs such as Midjourney, are functions.
-Remember the core idea of a function is that you put something and get something back.
+Remember the core idea of a function is that you put something in and get something back.
 In this case you put in text and get back an image.

 ```scala
 def stableDiffusion(prompt: String): Image = ??? // Magic goes here
 ```

 What makes these functions particularly interesting is that parts of the function are learned from data.
-The data consists of example of text and images associated with them.
-The general shape of the function is fixed but many parts of it, called weights, are adjusted so that, given input, the output becomes closer to that in data used for learning.
+The data consists of examples of text and images associated with them.
+The general shape of the function is fixed but many parts of it, called weights, are adjusted so that, given input, the output becomes closer to that in the data used for learning.

 An example will help make this clearer.
 Consider the function below.
 We'll call this function the *model*.